Hirsang/SeleniumWeb/README.md

 To use Selenium with a specific browser, you’ll also need to install the corresponding browser driver.

-The absence of the node_modules/chromedriver/bin/ directory indicates that chromedriver is not installed as a local dependency in your project.
+if The absence of the node_modules/chromedriver/bin/ directory indicates that chromedriver is not installed as a local dependency in your project.
 Let's go through the steps to ensure everything is set up correctly.

 Steps to Install ChromeDriver and Verify Versions